 But don’t ask about a criminal record on the application.

-Asking for criminal history on an application can appear as if applicants may be eliminated before the company has a full picture of the candidate.
+Asking for criminal history can give the impression that the applicant may lose the job before the company has a full picture of them.
 Some states have even banned requesting criminal history on the application outright.
-Even when it is not illegal, the EEOC advises evaluating criminal history as only one factor of an applicant’s fit for the position.
+Even when it isn’t illegal, the EEOC advises evaluating criminal history as only one factor of an applicant’s fit.

 You can evaluate the criminal record of each candidate within the larger context of ability to perform the job.